John Wilson Croker: Parliamentary career

 The following year (1808) Croker entered parliament as member for Downpatrick, obtaining the seat on petition, though he had been unsuccessful at the poll.
 The acumen displayed in his Irish pamphlet led Spencer Perceval to recommend him to the Duke of Wellington, who had just been appointed to the command of British forces in the Iberian Peninsula, as his deputy in the office of chief secretary for Ireland.
 This connection led to a friendship which remained unbroken till Wellington's death.

 Rosamond Hester Elizabeth Pennell, Croker's adopted daughter.
 Portrait of Rosamond Croker by Thomas Lawrence, 1827.

 The notorious case of the Duke of York in connexion with his abuse of military patronage furnished Croker with an opportunity for distinguishing himself.
-The speech which he delivered on 14 March 1809, in answer to the charges of Colonel Wardle, was regarded as able; and Croker was appointed to the office of first secretary to the Admiralty, which he held without interruption under various administrations for more than twenty years.
+The speech which he delivered on 14 March 1809, in answer to the charges of Colonel Wardle, was regarded as able; and Croker was appointed to the office of first secretary to the Admiralty on 12 October 1809.
+He held without interruption under various administrations for more than twenty years.
 Among the first acts of his official career was the exposure of George Villiers, a fellow official who had misappropriated public funds to the extent of £280,000; Villiers was well regarded at court, and action was taken against him only after Croker threatened resignation.
 It was soon noted by a First Lord that although Croker described himself as the servant of the Board, in reality, the reverse was true.
 The second secretary to the Admiralty John Barrow became a close personal friend, and Barrow's eldest son Sir George Barrow, 2nd Baronet married Croker's adopted daughter Nony.